takafumir/javascript-lemmatizer/README.md

 JavaScript Lemmatizer
 ====

-JavaScript Lemmatizer is a lemmatization library for JavaScript to retrieve a base form from an English inflected word.
+JavaScript Lemmatizer is a lemmatization library for JavaScript to retrieve a base form from an English inflected form word.

 Inspired by [Ruby Lemmatizer](https://github.com/yohasebe/lemmatizer) but the returning values and the algorithm are different from it.